Why Google Trends is one of the best product research & eCommerce tools

 Try it yourself: Use your preferred method to generate a list of subcategories.

-While many of the apparel subcategories that ChatGPT provided likely contain trending products, we ideally want a product whose greater category also shows long-term growth potential.
+While many of the apparel subcategories that ChatGPT provided likely contain trending products, you ideally want a product whose greater category also shows long-term growth potential.
 This reduces the risk of choosing a short-lived fad and also allows room for future expansion.

 Note: these graphs are from the Glimpse extension, which adds the absolute monthly volume, year-over-year growth, and a trend line that adjusts for both the seasonal and noise components.